Vibha111094/key-phrase-extraction/README.md

 - We then apply Maximal Marginal Relevance.
 MMR tries to minimize redundancy and maximize the diversity of results in text summarization tasks.

 - We start by selecting the keyword/keyphrase that is the most similar to the document.
 Then, we iteratively select new candidates that are both similar to the document and not similar to the already selected keywords/keyphrases.

+Design:

+We run the algorithms on the entire data and store it in a dataframe which is then cached.
+On a new request, we query the file name against the existing existing dataframe and fetch the corresponding keywords.

+Scope for improvement:
+----> use a database like mongodb
+----> some patents have  numbers in them, looks like each of the numbers have a particular description associated with them.
+Substituting them in the patents would give better results.